burukuru/docs/pages/documentation/6-developing-with-java/development-overview.md

 ## Server Dependent Setup

 If you require persistence and would like to access the entirety of the Grakn stack, then it is vital to have an instance of engine running.
-Please see the [Setup Guide](../get-started/setup-guide.html) on more details on how to setup a Grakn server.
+Please see the [Setup Guide](../get-started/setup-guide.html) on more details on how to set up a Grakn server.

 Depending on the configuration of the Grakn server, your Java application will require one of the following dependencies.
 When your server is running against a Titan backend: